 - Involving the team leaders in decisions of the continuous performance process.

-Team leaders can help employees to set goals.
 When setting goals, make sure that the goals are quantifiable.
 Talk about how the employee is going to achieve the goal and make a plan.
 Let them know your expectations and be sure that those expectations line up with the department head’s expectations.
+Willie Greer, Founder of The Product Analyst says,

-You also want to set your employees up to succeed, so tell them how you are going to evaluate them.
-You want them to hit their goals, so make sure you follow up and keep an open line of communication.
-This accountability increases the likelihood that employees will achieve their goals.
+If you want to set your employees up to succeed, tell them how you are going to evaluate them.
+If you want them to hit their goals, make sure you follow up and keep an open line of communication.
+This transparency and accountability increases the likelihood that employees will achieve their goals.

 When setting up goals make sure to: